‘Like nothing I had ever seen’: Mass. Task Force describes wildfire damage in Oregon

-BOSTON (WHDH) - A group of first responders from Massachusetts has returned home after dealing with blazes beyond anything they had ever seen in Oregon.
+BOSTON (WHDH) – A group of first responders from Massachusetts has returned home after battling blazes in Oregon that were beyond anything they had ever seen.

 Twenty-five members of the Massachusetts Urban Search and Rescue Task Force flew to Portland to help people affected by the wildfires, which have devastated the West Coast.
 Thousands of people have been evacuated and millions of acres have burned to the ground, with fires still raging.